fsharp/fslang-design/RFCs/FS-1097-task-builder.md

 # Summary

-We add a `task { .. }` builder to the F# standard library, implemented using [resumable code](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1087-resumable-code.md).
+We add a `task { .. }` builder to the F# standard library, implemented using [FS-1087 resumable code](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1087-resumable-code.md).

 The design is heavily influenced by [TaskBuilder.fs](https://github.com/rspeele/TaskBuilder.fs/) and [Ply](https://github.com/crowded/ply) which effectively formed part of prototypes for this RFC (thank you!!!!)